“History will be kind to me for I intend to write it.”

-He worshipped his beautiful American mother, yet he had a lifelong aversion to women.
+He worshiped his beautiful American mother, yet he had a lifelong aversion to women.
 He seems to have had a low sex drive, or maybe he was just asexual.

-At 33-years-old, he married for social and dynastic reasons, just after being appointed to the H.H.
+At 33 years old, he married for social and dynastic reasons, just after being appointed to the H.H.
 Asquith (Liberal Prime Minister of the UK from 1908 to 1916) cabinet.
-Though he came to depend on his wife Clementine in many ways, she was often exasperated by his emotional unresponsiveness and treatment of her as a child-bearer and housekeeper, and more than once, she considered leaving him.
+Though he came to depend on his wife, Clementine Ogilvy Spencer, in many ways, she was often exasperated by his emotional remoteness and his treatment of her as basically a child-bearer and housekeeper, and more than once, she considered leaving him.

 Of the four men, Marsh, who had a thing for young writers and actors, and Boothby, who had a taste for rough trade, were more or less openly gay, and Bracken, who led a very private life, probably was gay too.